|

 flatware pattern in the world), Strasbourg, Melrose, Fairfax, and Buttercup.

-GORHAM MARKS -
+GORHAM MARKS AND HISTORY

 GORHAM DATE SYMBOLS -